sonudoo/IntelliC/README.md

-InteslliC is a Machine Learning library written in C++.
+IntelliC is a Machine Learning library written in C++.
 It is easy to use and doesn't have any dependencies.

-##### Remember: Matrix is nothing but double dimensional Vector.
+##### Important: Matrix is represented as a double dimensional Vector.

 ## Kaggle Data Downloader